Jake Hill (racing driver): British Touring Car Championship

-Staying with WSR and MB Motorsport in 2023 - now Laser Tools MB Motorsport - Hill was in the Championship fight until Silverstone, taking 6 Wins including a double win, second place and all three fastest laps at Oulton Park to score 62 points in a day, also winning twice at Knockhill, and also Silverstone and in the final race on the Brands Hatch GP circuit after an audacious pass on Josh Cook to take the lead.
-Hill scored 12 Podiums and 5 Fastest Laps and finished 3rd in points.
+Hill stayed with WSR and MB Motorsport in 2023, renamed Laser Tools MB Motorsport.
+He was in the Championship fight until Silverstone, taking six wins (including a double win), second place, and all three fastest laps at Oulton Park to score 62 points in a day.
+He won twice at Knockhill and Silverstone, and won the final race on the Brands Hatch GP circuit after a pass on Josh Cook to take the lead.
+Hill scored 12 podiums and five fastest laps, finishing third in points.

 Hill remained with WSR BMW and Laser Tools MB Motorsport for 2024.
-Going into the final race at Brands Hatch, Hill and Tom Ingram were separated by one point.
-Hill won the BTCC championship after finishing in 2nd place, with Ingram in 6th.
+Hill won the BTCC championship after finishing the final race in second place.